 Craig - Klawock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Craig - Klawock is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Craig - Klawock who work in office and administrative support (14.60%), management occupations (14.60%), and teaching (7.76%).

 Craig - Klawock is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 14.00 minutes getting to work every day.

-Craig - Klawock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Craig - Klawock does not have a public transit system used by locals to get to and from work.

 In terms of college education, Craig - Klawock is nearly on par with the US average for all cities of 21.84%: 19.59% of adults 25 and older in Craig - Klawock have a bachelor's degree or advanced degree.